-To help you determine how to use those intangible things, the first thing you need to do is ask yourself a few questions.
+To help you determine how to use the intangible things in the basics of a Simple Life, the first thing you need to do is ask yourself a few questions.

 What are You Competing Against in Life?